LouisgeneG/CC_Computers/README.md

 # Coast City Computers Computers
-It's a program code in PHP that shows you how to include different.
+It's a program code in PHP & CSS that shows you how to include different.